ROHAN508/eYSIP-24_Field_Exploration_ROS_Vehicles/README.md

 - **Arduino:** Microcontroller for interfacing and control.
 - **Nav2:** Navigation stack for ROS 2.
 - **RViz:** Visualization tool for ROS.

+## Setup

+### Prerequisites
+- **Operating System:** Ubuntu 20.04 or later
+- **ROS 2 Distribution:** Foxy Fitzroy or later
+- **Hardware:** Raspberry Pi 4 or later, ESP32, BMX-160 IMU, LIDAR
+- **Software:** ROS 2, Arduino IDE, Python 3.x

+1. Install ROS 2 on your Ubuntu system by following the [official ROS 2 installation guide](https://docs.ros.org/en/foxy/Installation.html).
+2. Set up your Raspberry Pi and ensure it is connected to your network.
+3. Install necessary libraries and dependencies on your Raspberry Pi.
+4. Flash the ESP32 with the custom firmware using Arduino IDE.
+5. Connect and configure all hardware components as per the provided schematic.

 ## Hardware Development
 ### Actuation and Steering System